breadbakerman/AsyncBuzzer/README.md

 ## Notes

 - Always call `AsyncBuzzer::update()` in your main loop for proper non-blocking operation
+- Starting a new pattern or pulse automatically stops any current pattern
+- Sound file playback is blocking and uses `delay()` internally
+- Memory limits: Melody arrays are limited by `BUZZER_MAX_MELODY_TONES`, pattern arrays by `BUZZER_MAX_PATTERN_PULSES`
+- Pattern pulse delay accounts for the last beep's duration to ensure accurate timing
 - Use pin 255 to disable the buzzer functionality
 - The library automatically handles pin mode configuration
-- Sound file playback is blocking and uses `delay()` internally
-- Melody is non-blocking but limited to BUZZER_MAX_MELODY_TONES
-- Non-blocking pulse sequences and patterns require regular `update()` calls to function properly
-- Starting a new pattern or pulse automatically stops any current pattern
-- Pattern pulse delay accounts for the last beep's duration to ensure accurate timing
-- Each tone now has its own rest period
-- The `rest` field in `Tone` provides more precise control over timing between individual tones